Anti-Human Trafficking and Slavery Statement

 Description and Assessment of Modern Slavery Risks in the Supply Chain

 We regard our suppliers as essential team members and a key part of the Company’s success.
-In 2022, we utilized a broad base of suppliers, across the U.S. and approximately 50 other countries, resulting in a managed supplier spend of approximately US$15 billion.
-Nearly 99% of the 2022 supplier- managed spend occurred in countries ranked as lower risk based on the U.S. State Department’s assessment of countries’ efforts to meet minimum standards for the elimination of trafficking in persons.[2]
+In 2023, we utilized a broad base of suppliers, across the U.S. and approximately 50 other countries, resulting in a managed supplier spend of approximately US$15.8 billion.
+Nearly 99% of the 2023 supplier-managed spend occurred in countries ranked as lower risk based on the U.S. State Department’s assessment of countries’ efforts to meet minimum standards for the elimination of trafficking in persons.[4]
+Below is an illustration of where our global supply chain is located, broken down by region.

 We have two broad supply chain categories from which we purchase a diverse range of products and services each year: